FrankHong1/Jekyll-site/_posts/2024-07-30-Lotka-Volterra.md

 ### Future possibilities
 This article is only about the easiest solver to Lotka Volterra
-In the future, maybe I will try to use other solvers, for example, the runge-kutta solver I may also try to make lotka volterra more complicated, for instance, having the parameters a,b,c,d be dynamic instead of just constants, which is, to have them be functions of \$ t, x, y \$.
+In the future, maybe I will try to use other solvers, for example, the runge-kutta solver I may also try to make lotka volterra more complicated, for instance, having the parameters `a, b, c, d` be dynamic instead of just constants, which is, to have them be functions of `t, x, y`.

 Have a nice day and stay tuned!